marjerie/bloomtree-cuda/README.md

 # bloomtree-cuda
-CUDA Implementation of Parallel Bloom Tree - A Space-Efficient Approximate Representation for Graphs
+CUDA Implementation of Parallel Bloom Tree - A Space-Efficient Approximate Representation for Graphs - **[See Project](https://marjerie.github.io/projects/BT)**

 # Introduction
 Parallel Bloom Tree is a space-efficient representation for graphs using bloom filters to store graphs in a compact